 GoDaddy is probably one of the singular most recognizable domain name registrars in the world.
 It is what I consider a full-service web company since they are a one-stop-shop for anything you need to start up your own website, from domain name to hosting.

 Prices on GoDaddy are more or less standard but they have a service which lets you buy some special domain names via auction.
 You can find some great domain names here that are already registered but whose owners are willing to let go of – for a price.
 Other features that they provide are WHOIS privacy, SSL certificates and of course, web hosting.

-Hover focuses purely on being a domain registrar site and you can get a domain here for about $5 per year.
+Hover focuses purely on being a domain registrar site and you can get a domain here for as low as $5 per year.
 Their pricing system is extremely transparent and cost of renewals and other facilities like transfers are indicated on the same page.
 There are discounts available if you’re purchasing in bulk (more than 10 domain names) at once.
 You can get your standard TLDs here such as .com or even some of the nTLDs like .io.